Translational Public Health Nutrition

 Most of what nutrition needs to change in chronic disease is not new science.
 It's implementation.
 The gap between what we know and what scales reaches the patient — through clinics, employer benefits, public health systems, and policy — is where Dhriti's translational practice sits.

-Thesis · 01
+Interest · 01

 Scalable Systems